-2.3a The PRA expects firms to consider if tranches that are sold, or tranches on which protection is purchased, are sufficiently thick such that the reduction in RWEAs can be justified by a commensurate transfer of risk to third parties.
-When considering thickness of tranches sold or on which protection is purchased, firms should take into account all relevant factors related to the portfolio of securitised exposures.
+2.3A The PRA expects firms to consider if tranches that are sold, or tranches on which protection is purchased, are sufficiently thick such that the reduction in RWEAs can be justified by a commensurate transfer of risk to third parties.
+When considering thickness of tranches sold or tranches on which protection is purchased, firms should take into account all relevant factors related to the portfolio of securitised exposures.

-2.4 When risk transfer transactions are structured as a group of linked transactions rather than a single transaction, the PRA expects the aggregate effect of linked transactions to comply with the CRR.
+2.4 When risk transfer transactions are structured as a group of linked transactions rather than a single transaction, the PRA expects the aggregate effect of linked transactions to comply with the Securitisation (CRR) Part of the PRA Rulebook CRR.
 The PRA expects firms to ensure that analysis of risk transfer incorporates all linked transactions, particularly if certain transactions within a group of linked transactions are undertaken at off-market rates.